desmondsama/AtliQ-Business-Insight-360-Project/README.md

 - Revenue Analysis: The report provides a detailed breakdown of revenue across different divisions, customers, products, and channels, along with a ribbon chart for manufacturers.
 This allows executives to quickly identify which areas of the business are driving growth and which may require attention.

+## Additional Insights:

+The Executive View is tailored for top-level management, providing a high-level overview of the company’s operations.
+It is a strategic tool that enables executives to make informed decisions quickly, based on the latest data.
+By providing a clear picture of organizational performance, this report supports the company’s goal of staying competitive and agile in a fast-paced market.

 ## Learnt Power BI fundamentals

 1. creating calcualting columns and DAX measures